This Alternative to Meds Center article has been medically reviewed and fact-checked for accuracy.

 Exercise, Especially Cardio, Yoga, Walking

-Mittal et al’s fascinating clinical research on cardio, aerobic, and other regular, moderately intense exercise suggests that there is a link between this type of activity and regeneration of healthy neurochemistry and improved cognitive abilities in persons with psychiatric disorders such as psychosis and schizophrenia.
+Mittal et al’s fascinating clinical research published in the Journal of Current Treatment Options in Psychiatry investigated results of cardio, aerobic, and other regular, moderately intense exercise on mental health.
+Their research suggests that there is a link between this type of activity and regeneration of healthy neurochemistry and improved cognitive abilities in persons with psychiatric disorders such as psychosis and schizophrenia.
+This is astounding information!
 Exercise is a proven but underutilized alternative to pharmacological treatments.44

 Get Adequate Sleep

-As Seibum et al’s research shows, insomnia is often seen concurrently with other physical and mental health issues.
+As Seibum et al’s research published in Neurotherapeutics shows insomnia is often seen concurrently with other physical and mental health issues.
 There can be various causes for insomnia and sleep disturbances, but without proper sleep, anyone’s daytime functioning can be impaired and put under undue strain.
-CBT, relaxation exercises and other non-drug-based alternatives to Risperdal may be able to help.46
+CBT, relaxation exercises, and other non-drug-based alternatives to Risperdal may be able to help resolve this potentially ruinous symptom.46

 Eliminate Cannabis Use

 Cannabis use has skyrocketed in North America, having moved from an illicit to a legalized drug in recent years in many locales.
-Cannabis-induced psychosis is a matter of concern more than ever, according to a study by Grewal et al recently published in the Psychiatric Times, and many earlier studies that have demonstrated this phenomenon.
-In one case highlighted in the Grewal et al study, a college-aged girl who had been smoking marijuana since the age of 17 developed symptoms such as paranoia and unreality while in college.
-She attributed her anxieties and perceived adversaries to the competitiveness of the environment and not to her drug use.
-Through CBT and other non-pharmacological treatments, she was able to re-set this pattern and decided to abstain from marijuana, and a year later she was able to return to college symptom-free.
-47,48,49
+Cannabis-induced psychosis is a matter of concern more than ever, according to a study by Grewal et al recently published in the Psychiatric Times.
+Many earlier studies have likewise demonstrated this tragic phenomenon.
+In one case highlighted in the Grewal et al study, a young girl who had been smoking marijuana since the age of 17 developed symptoms such as paranoia and unreality while in college.
+This is a not uncommon occurrence in marijuana users, that researchers attribute to the THC content.61 She attributed her anxieties and perceived adversaries to the competitiveness of the environment and not to her drug use.
+Through CBT (counseling) and other non-pharmacological treatments, she was able to re-set this pattern and decided to abstain from marijuana, and a year later she was able to return to college symptom-free.47,48,49

 Natural Risperdal Alternatives vs Medication-Based Treatment